-- 2. Designate, at an organizational level, an individual (e.g., a Chief Information Security Officer) responsible and accountable for (1) cybersecurity and (2) governance, risk, and compliance functions (GRC).
+- Organizational- and System-Level Requirements.
+For any covered system: - Ensure basic organizational cybersecurity policies, practices, and requirements, including all of the following, are in place: - 1.
+Identify, prioritize, document all assets of the covered system. - a.
+Maintain, to the maximum extent practicable, an updated inventory of covered system assets with each system's respective internet protocol (IP) address (including IPv6).6 (NIST CSF 2.0 ID.AM-01, CISA CPGs 1.A) - b.
+Ensure inventory is updated on a recurring basis, no less than monthly for Information Technology (IT) assets.
+(NIST CSF 2.0 ID.AM-08, CISA CPGs 1.A) - 2.
+Designate, at an organizational level, an individual (e.g., a Chief Information Security Officer) responsible and accountable for (1) cybersecurity and (2) governance, risk, and compliance functions (GRC).
 This could be one individual responsible and accountable for both areas, or one individual for each of these two areas.
 (NIST CSF 2.0 GV.RR-02, CISA CPGs 1.B) - 3.
-Remediate known exploited vulnerabilities (KEVs) within 14 calendar days; other vulnerabilities (those not known to be exploited) must be remediated within 15 calendar days if deemed critical severity, or 30 calendar days if deemed high severity.
+Remediate known exploited vulnerabilities (KEVs) in internet-facing systems within a risk-informed span of time, prioritizing the most critical assets first and completing remediation for all such vulnerabilities within 45 calendar days.
 (NIST CSF 2.0 ID.RA-01 and 08 CISA CPGs 1.E) - a.
-Should patching not be feasible, alternative compensating requirements must be implemented. - b.
-U.S. persons engaging in restricted transactions must document all mitigation measures (patch or compensating requirement) that are implemented. - Document and maintain all vendor/supplier agreements for covered systems (e.g., third-party network connection agreements), including contractual IT and cybersecurity requirements.
+Implement alternative compensating requirements, should patching not be feasible. - b.
+Establish a process to evaluate, after patching, whether internet-facing covered systems with KEVs were compromised prior to patching. - 4.
+Document and maintain all vendor/supplier agreements for covered systems (e.g., third-party network connection agreements), including contractual IT and cybersecurity requirements.
 (NIST CSF 2.0 GV.SC-05, 06, 07, 10, CISA CPGs 1.G, 1.H, 1.I) - 5.
-Develop and maintain an accurate network topology of the covered system and, to the maximum extent practicable, any network interfacing with a covered system to facilitate visibility into connections between assets, and aid in timely identification of and response to incidents.
-(NIST CSF 2.0 ID.AM-03, CISA CPGs 2.P) - Adopt and implement an administrative policy that includes a manual or automated process that requires approval before new hardware, firmware, or software/software version is installed or deployed in a covered system.
-(NIST CSF 2.0 GV.PO-02, ID.RA-09, ID.AM-08, PR.PS-01, 02, 03, CISA CPGs 2.Q) - a.
-U.S. persons engaging in restricted transactions must maintain a risk-informed allowlist of approved hardware, firmware, and software for covered systems. - b.
-The risk-informed allowlist must include specification of approved versions, for covered systems. - 7.
+Develop and maintain an accurate network topology of the covered system and, to the extent technically feasible, any network interfacing with a covered system to facilitate visibility into connections between assets, and aid in timely identification of and response to incidents.
+(NIST CSF 2.0 ID.AM-03, CISA CPGs 2.P) - 6.
+Adopt and implement an administrative policy that requires approval before new hardware or software is deployed in/on a covered system.
+U.S. persons engaging in restricted transactions must maintain a risk-informed allowlist of approved hardware and software for covered systems.
+(NIST CSF 2.0 GV.PO-02, ID.RA-09, ID.AM-08, PR.PS-01, 02, 03, CISA CPGs 2.0) - 7.
 Develop and maintain incident response plan(s) applicable to covered systems, which should be reviewed annually and updated as appropriate.
-(NIST CSF 2.0 ID.IM-04, CISA CPGs 2.S, 5.A) - B. Implement logical and physical access controls to prevent covered persons or countries of concern from gaining access to covered data, in any form, including through information systems, cloud-computing platforms, networks, security systems, equipment, or software.
-(NIST CSF 2.0 PR.AA-01 through PR.AA-06) Specifically, U.S. persons engaging in restricted transactions must: - Enforce multifactor authentication (MFA) on all covered systems, or in instances where MFA is not feasible, require passwords have sufficient strength, including sufficient length of 16 or more characters.
-(NIST CSF 2.0 PR.AA-03, PR.AA-04, CISA CPGs 2.B, 2.H) - 2.
-Immediately revoke, upon termination or change in roles for any individual with authorized access to covered system(s), any credentials assigned to that individual.
-(NIST CSF 2.0 GV.RR-04, PR.AA-01, & PR.AA-04, CISA CPGs 2.D) - 3.
-Collect logs for covered systems pertaining to access- and security-focused events (e.g., intrusion detection systems/intrusion prevention systems, firewall, data loss prevention, virtual private network, and detection of unsuccessful login events), and store such logs for use in both detection and incident response activities (e.g., forensics to assist in detection, response, and recovery).
-Notify cybersecurity personnel when a critical log source, such as an operating system event logging tool, is disabled.
-(NIST CSF 2.0 PR.PS-04, & DE.CM-03, and 09, CISA CPGs 2.T, 2.U)
+(NIST CSF 2.0 ID.IM-04, CISA CPGs 2.S, 5.A) - B. Implement logical and physical access controls to prevent covered persons or countries of concern from gaining access to covered data that that does not comply with the data-level requirements (Section II) including through information systems, cloud-computing platforms, networks, security systems, equipment, or software.
+(NIST CSF 2.0 PR.AA-01 through PR.AA-06) Specifically, U.S. persons engaging in restricted transactions must: